 While many watchmakers resort to decreasing the working frequency of their movements in order to provide them with more juice, Jaquet Droz solved the problem with a less popular double-barrel design.
 Despite beating at the usual frequency of 28,800 vibrations per hour, the caliber stores enough power for the watch to tick for almost three days (minimum 68 hours) in a row.

 The caliber JD 2663A that powers the timepiece is, as usual, sourced from Blancpain that currently owns the former Frederic Piguet manufacture.
-Being essentially a seriously modified (and heavily re-decorated) version of the famous Caliber FP1150 (the same caliber, for example, animates the cute Blancpain Saint-Valentin 2013 Limited Edition wristwatch), the mechanism is very reliable and efficient offering you probably the best value for money ratio available in this niche.
+Being essentially a seriously modified (and heavily re-decorated) version of the famous Caliber FP1150 (the same caliber, for example, animates the cute Blancpain Saint-Valentin 2013 Limited Edition), the mechanism is reliable and efficient offering you probably the best value for money ratio available in this niche.
 But, of course, however good the mechanism is, the retail price of $20,000 still seems a bit steep making this beautiful timekeeper a millionaire’s accessory of choice.